Alonewolf-123/DOMO-Core/doc/build-osx.md

 You can use Qt Creator as IDE, for debugging and for manipulating forms, etc.
 Download Qt Creator from http://www.qt.io/download/.
 Download the "community edition" and only install Qt Creator (uncheck the rest during the installation process).

-1. Make sure you installed everything through Homebrew mentioned above
+1. Make sure you installed everything through homebrew mentioned above
 2. Do a proper ./configure --with-gui=qt5 --enable-debug
 3. In Qt Creator do "New Project" -> Import Project -> Import Existing Project
-4. Enter "Domocoin-qt" as project name, enter src/qt as location
+4. Enter "domo-qt" as project name, enter src/qt as location
 5. Leave the file selection as it is
 6. Confirm the "summary page"
 7. In the "Projects" tab select "Manage Kits..."